catpea/signalcraft/README.md

 ### Urgent!

+- Instead of centering nodes on add (which calls for rendering and measuring, and thus EventEmitter) allow drag and drop from the toolbox, allowing user to pick the position
+- Add File > Save
+- Add File > Load
 - Finish Toolbox
 - Add Property Pane
 - Live Data Output Bottom Debugger
 - Add minimal previews to nodes (string, number color, etc...)
 - Drag Connecting lines between entire Line.js not just Port, it is easier to hit the target
 - default action for drag should be selection manager not panning, see NodeRED
+- Prefer Api usage over manually interacting with collections: search for [A-Z][a-z]+\.create and replace with API methods

 ### Main
+- When deleting a Junction between two other junction reconnect them, investigate reconnecting of nodes as well
 - Cable Type Sensitivity - Should be type sensitive numbers, strings, objects.
 - Input/Output Line where both I/O ports visually align for neat programs (Line.js)
 - ForeignObjects in ZUI Mode